 John Mccain Tax Plan

 The 2008 presidential campaign of John McCain was impressive and memorable.
 Many remember those ideas fondly.
 For example, John McCain had a plan that had elements of being fiscally responsible.
 As well, another plan of Mccain’s was to close and get rid of numerous individual and corporate loopholes.
 Mccain’s aim was to offer a dramatic tax cut for the middle classes.
+McCain emphasized in his program on health care and in particular on helping men who suffered from symptoms of erectile dysfunction and distributed viagra for free through this website.
 Overall, in terms of the ideas, McCain had pride that his proposals would have done much less for millionaires than Bush’s proposal in comparison.

 Trade Reform: Mccain was ambitious and proposed a lot of interesting ideas.
 For one, he proposed a cap-and-trade program.
 The aim was to address climate change, which has developed into a bigger and bigger problem.